wojdyr/fityk/doc/index.rst

 Join the Google group
 `fityk-users <http://groups.google.com/group/fityk-users/>`_.
-You may select option "no mail" when joining and use the web interface to read and send messages.
+You may select option "no mail" and use the web interface to send messages.
 Feel free to send questions, comments, bug reports, new feature requests or success stories.